makingtheimpact/gift-certificates-for-fluentforms/README.md

 Add your preferred payment gateway (Stripe, PayPal, etc.) to the Fluent Forms form to handle purchases.

+### 4. Optional: Track Order Totals for Redemptions

+1. Add a **Calculation** or **Hidden** field to your redemption form that sums all payment items (e.g., `cart_total`).
+2. In **Gift Certificates → Settings → Order Total Field**, include this field name so the plugin reads the pre-calculated subtotal when redeeming a gift certificate.

 ## How It Works

 ### Purchase Process